Trihab/cloud-resume-challenge/frontend/README.md

 ## My Resume Format Generation

-I let GenAI generate my HTML and possibly my CSS, and then I refactor the code manually if needed.
+I let GenAI generate my HTML and my CSS, and then I refactor the code manually if needed.
+I use AI because building a website is not what I want to mainly focus on.

 Prompt to Gemini 3: